petenelson/wp-rest-api-log/readme.txt

 == Changelog ==

+= v1.6.0 ???, 2017 =
+* Tweaked some of the ElasticPress routes that skip logging.

 = v1.5.2 February 21, 2017 =
 * Fixed a bug with ElasticPress logging getting stuck in a loop regarding the _nodes/plugins URL.